 Unless a bank requires you to buy it, you probably aren't paying for flood insurance on your home.
 Maybe it's because you don't live near water.
 Maybe it's because your community mapping is outdated.
 Maybe it's because an insurance agent said you don't need it.
 Maybe you can't afford it.
 Whatever the reason, now would be a GREAT time to reconsider.
 So much rain fell on Texas during Hurricane Harvey in August 2017 that the National Weather Service had to add...Read More

 Incident Period: August 23-September 15, 2017

 130mph (Category 4) at landfall in Rockport, Texas

 51.88 inches fell in Cedar Bayou in less than five days

-In this section you will find tips, tools and resources for recovering from a partial or total wildfire loss.
+Here you will find first steps after a wildfire and tips, tools and resources for recovering from a partial or total wildfire loss.
 Our main focus is on helping you navigate your insurance claim toward a full, fair and prompt settlement, but we also offer guidance on emotional recovery, debris removal, temporary living arrangements, government aid, construction issues, hiring professional help, and deciding how and if you will repair, rebuild or buy a replacement home.

 If your home has been damaged or destroyed by the wildfire, we are very sorry.
 Watch the...Read More